sbercloud-terraform/terraform-provider-sbercloud/examples/vpc/basic/README.md

 ### Description

-This example provisions basic VPC instance with two subnets.
+This example provisions basic VPC with two subnets.

 ### Notes